cncf/tag-contributor-strategy/contributor-growth/docs/recruiting-playbook.md

 1. Downstream community members
    [TODO add more here, motivations, where to reach, etc]
-   - Companies using your project
+   - Companies that use your project
    - Individuals
    - CNCF End User Committee
 2. Ecosystem (and dependency) contributors and maintainers